Out of the Nest

 Author

-• Barbara Deatherage
+• Barbara and Jim Deatherage

 Barbara Deatherage is the Elementary Ministry Leader at Stonebriar Community Church.
 At nineteen, her life completely changed when she met Jesus Christ and accepted Him as her Savior.
 Three days later, she met Jim Deatherage who would become her husband.
 Barbara went from rebellious college girl to pastor’s wife in a very short amount of time.
 Several moves took them from Pennsylvania to Maryland to Virginia to North Carolina to Kansas and finally to the North Texas area where they live now.
 Also, along the way, Barbara and Jim became mom and dad to four children: Rachael, Caleb, Melody, and Evan.
 Their kids are growing up, but that means the blessing of five grandkids.
 What fun!